Joel Riethmuller: Playing career

 Riethmuller played his junior football for the Tully Tigers.
-Before playing for the Cowboys, he played for the Ipswich Jets and the Northern Pride in the Queensland Cup.
+Before playing for the North Queensland side, he played for the Ipswich Jets and the Northern Pride in the Queensland Cup; winning a premiership with the Pride in 2010.

 He made his NRL debut against the Manly-Warringah Sea Eagles in round 14 of the 2011 season, at the age of 26, having broken into the Cowboys' first-grade squad after performing well in the Queensland Cup.
-He signed a new two-year contract with the Cowboys shortly after his debut.
+He signed a new two-year contract with the Townsville based outfit shortly after his debut.
 At the end of the 2011 season he made his international debut for Italy in a 96–8 win over Russia in Padova.
 He qualified for the Italian team by virtue of having an Italian grandfather.

 Riethmuller made 21 tackles in just 19 minutes on the field in his debut game.
-Riethmuller has represented the Queensland Residents on three occasions, scoring 2 tries.
-Riethmuller scored his first NRL try in his fourth NRL Game against the Newcastle Knights in their Round 18 win over them at Hunter Stadium.
+Riethmuller represented the Queensland Residents on three occasions, scoring two tries.
+Riethmuller scored his first NRL try in his fourth NRL Game against Newcastle in their round 18 win over them at McDonald Jones Stadium.

 In 2012 he was named in the Queensland Residents side.

-In 2015, Riethmuller is playing for Cairns Brothers in the Cairns District Rugby League Competition.

-Joel is an Australian Apprenticeships Ambassador for the Australian Government and an Apprentice Mentor in the NRL's Trade UP With The NRL Program.
+Riethmuller won his second Queensland Cup in 2014 playing for the Pride.
+In 2015, Riethmuller was playing for Cairns Brothers in the Cairns District Rugby League Competition.
+He is an Australian Apprenticeships Ambassador for the Australian Government and an Apprentice Mentor in the NRL's Trade UP with the NRL Program.